 The transfer agent and registrar for our common stock is American Stock Transfer & Trust Company, LLC.
 The transfer agent's address is 6201 15th Avenue, Brooklyn, New York 11219.

 Listing

-We have applied for listing of our common stock on the Nasdaq Global Market under the symbol "TENB."
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "TENB."

 SHARES ELIGIBLE FOR FUTURE SALE